A business plan is a communication tool, which companies use to seek investment capital, secure loans, and attract strategic business partners.

 This section gives brief information about the industry in which the company operates.
 Here, the business must provide reliable, verifiable data about its markets as this information is used by investors to make funding decisions.

-The organization structure is also described here, where the business states the nature of its operations, legal formation, products or services to be sold, and measures to achieve a competitive edge.
+The organizational structure is also described here, whereby the business states the nature of its operations, legal formation, products or services to be sold, and measures to achieve a competitive edge.

 It is better to develop an organizational chart to demonstrate the business ownership, whether a sole proprietorship, partnership, or corporation.